-When working with resistors at high frequencies, one must care for the parasitic properties of the resistor.
+When working with resistors at high frequencies, one must consider the parasitic properties of the resistor.
+Vishay presents a model which consists of the resistance R , internal inductance L , internal capacitance C , external lead inductance L_C and external ground capacitance C_G .